May 01, 2021

-In the aftermath of the U.S. elections, one thing is clear: Most Americans are remarkably in agreement with the idea that the current political and economic systems simply are not generating well-being, prosperity, or security for the vast majority of us.
+In the aftermath of the 2016 and 2020 U.S. elections, one thing is clear: Most Americans are remarkably in agreement with the idea that the current political and economic systems simply are not generating well-being, prosperity, or security for the vast majority of us.
 We want real change.

 At the same time, people have different and contradictory ideas about the root causes of the problems, and about what they think or feel could make our large-scale systems better.
 This is what makes the problems we face as a society complex and dynamic, what’s known as “wicked problems.”

 I want to share a vision of a way forward, that doesn’t involve electing different politicians, changing the electoral college, campaign finance reform, or an amendment to the constitution.

 Those are real options, of course, like buying a dilapidated house and choosing to fix it up because it has “good bones.”
 You might gut the whole house, add new features, modernize the appliances and… voila!
 You’ve made the house great again!

 The problem as I see it, however, is that the foundation on which the whole house rests is problematic.
 At the risk of oversimplifying, the “bones” of our political institutions came out of the best thinking of the 18th century.
 And yet, so much has changed since then!